techidaily/site-fox-boxes/source/_posts/phantom-pitches-is-this-magical-talker-an-illusion-or-reality-explore-more-options-for-2024.md

 With Magic Call, you can transform your voice into a male, female, robot, kid, granddad, and more.
 You'll also get numerous background sound effects for traffic, rain, concert, etc.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/aYH0B2HqcIM?si=3fkoG85L6hAeB4ok" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### Is Magic Call available for iPhone?

 Yes, Magic Call has an [iPhone version](https://apps.apple.com/in/app/magiccall-funny-calling-app/id1324524338) that works the same way as the Android version.
 However, you must be running iOS 12.0 or newer to use it.